junann-lim/business-intelligence-project/README.md

-<b>Project Title: Proposed Strategies for Customers Retention in Global Bike Incorporation (GBI)</b>
+# Proposed Strategies for Customers Retention in Global Bike Incorporation (GBI)

 This business intelligence project is one of the projects that I have done during my Data Science master's degree.
 In this project, I have used a real world dataset from Global Bike Incorporation (GBI) and performed business analysis.